Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 Sources:

-Indoor Air Quality | US EPA
+Indoor Air Quality | US EPAOpens in a new tab.

 Household Products | Medline Plus

-Volatile Organic Compounds (VOCs) in Your Home - EH | Minnesota Department of Health
+Volatile Organic Compounds (VOCs) in Your Home - EH | Minnesota Department of HealthOpens in a new tab.

-Cleaning with Bleach Could Create Indoor Air Pollutants | ScienceDaily
+Cleaning with Bleach Could Create Indoor Air Pollutants | ScienceDaily Opens in a new tab.

-Candles and Incense as Potential Sources of Indoor Air Pollution | US EPA
+Candles and Incense as Potential Sources of Indoor Air Pollution | US EPA Opens in a new tab.

-Occupational Exposure to Disinfectants and Asthma Incidence in U.S. Nurses: A Prospective
+Occupational Exposure to Disinfectants and Asthma Incidence in U.S. Nurses: A ProspectiveOpens in a new tab.

-Cohort Study | PubMed
+Cohort Study | PubMedOpens in a new tab.

-Air Purification by House Plants | WUR Library
+Air Purification by House Plants | WUR Library Opens in a new tab.

-Search Products that Meet the Safer Choice Standard | US EPA
+Search Products that Meet the Safer Choice Standard | US EPA Opens in a new tab.

-New Study Indicates That Air Fresheners Can Trigger Respiratory Problems | TIME
+New Study Indicates That Air Fresheners Can Trigger Respiratory Problems | TIMEOpens in a new tab.

-Study: Indoor air cleaners fall short on removing volatile organic compounds | MIT News
+Study: Indoor air cleaners fall short on removing volatile organic compounds | MIT NewsOpens in a new tab.